Executing Mary, Queen of Scots: An Account

 Posted on 9th January 2021

-Pierre de Bourdeille, was a French aristocrat who had remained with and been a confidante of Mary, Queen of Scots, during the last few weeks of her captivity.
+Pierre de Bourdeille was a French aristocrat who was a confidante of Mary, Queen of Scots and remained with her during the last few weeks of her captivity.
 Here he provides an account of her final hours and execution:

 Without betraying any astonishment, the Queen thanked them for their good news, saying that nothing could be more welcome to her, since she longed for an end to her miseries, and had been prepared for death ever since she had been sent as a prisoner to England.
 However, she begged the envoys to give her a little time in which to make herself ready, make her will, and place her affairs in order.
 It was within their power and discretion to grant these requests.
 The Count of Shrewsbury replied rudely: